Hi there!

 My parents divorced when I was eight and both remarried so I soon gained an expanded family of step-parents, step-brothers and step-sisters.
 As the second “youngest” I spent a lot of time figuring out my place in this new configuration.

 I called my company LET’S MAKE ROOM because I recognized how the act of partnering with my clients to make room in their physical spaces had a parallel impact on their mental and emotional wellbeing.
+Watch how I accidentally discovered the power of organizing while in my bathroom.

 By creating this mental space, my clients had the potential to live how they wanted or even discover parts of themselves, not yet realized.